Baton Rouge Symphony says attendees must be fully vaccinated

 According to the Symphony's updated COVID-19 policy, all ticketholders must show proof they got their last dose of the vaccine at least 14 days prior to attending a performance.
 Attendees must present their physical vaccination card, a picture of that card, or a digital vaccination record upon entry.

+"There are several orchestras and theaters that are saying, 'if you're under the age of 12, I'm sorry we're not going to sell you a ticket.
+We're not going to admit you,' and we definitely don't want to take that stance at this point," Steward said.

-Masks must also be warn at all times, regardless of vaccination status.
+Masks must also be worn at all times, regardless of vaccination status.

 Earlier this month, the Symphony said it was encouraging all of its performers to get vaccinated.